History of the Pacific Northwest Association of Toxicologists

 Outreach Coordinator

-Dr. Kari Gaither received her BSc in biology from The Evergreen State College and a PhD in Pharmaceutical Sciences from Washington State University, where she studied the interplay between cellular stress and microRNA modulation of a transcription factor important in cancer.
+Dr. Kari Gaither received her BSc in Biology from The Evergreen State College and a PhD in Pharmaceutical Sciences from Washington State University, where she studied the interplay between cellular stress and microRNA modulation of a transcription factor important in cancer.
 Her current field is Exposure Sciences.
 She uses activity-based proteomics and pharmacokinetics to assess interindividual differences in phase I and II metabolism of polycyclic aromatic hydrocarbons in human liver and is also interested in the contribution of epigenetics to human health exposure risk.
 As a graduate student Dr. Gaither served in a variety of leadership roles advocating for increased diversity in STEM and participated in STEM outreach activities whenever possible.
 Dr. Gaither joined SOT in 2021 and attended her first annual meeting.
 She is excited to become involved in PANWAT, particularly in a capacity to further outreach efforts to undergraduate students.
-In doing so, she hopes to attract diverse individuals in the region to consider the exciting field of Toxicology as a future career option.
+In doing so, she hopes to attract diverse individuals in the region to consider the exciting field of toxicology as a future career option.

 Senior Councilor